-Our audit procedures on Revenue recognition included the following:

-- Evaluate the Holding Company's revenue recognition accounting policies, their application to the customer contracts vis a vis the requirements of the applicable accounting standards: - Identification and evaluation of the design and implementation of key controls over existence and recording of revenue recognised for the projects along with the testing of operating effectiveness thereof;
+consideration which the Holding Company expects to receive in exchange for those units and the customer has the significant risks and rewards of ownership of the asset.
 Revenue is measured at the fair value of the consideration received/ accrued.
 Revenue is adjusted for estimated cost pending to be incurred by the Holding Company for the completion of the project.
 The risk for revenue being overstated represents a key audit matter due to the financial significance and geographical spread of the Holding Company's projects across different regions in India.
 Considering the significance of revenue to the financial statements the same has been considered as a key audit matter.

-- Evaluating the criteria applied by the Holding Company for determining the point in time at which revenue is recognised; - Conducting site visits during the year for selected projects to understand the scope, nature and progress of the projects.

-Considering the adequacy of the disclosures in the standalone financial statements in respect of the judgments taken in recognising revenue for residential and commercial property units in accordance with Ind AS 115.
+Evaluating the criteria applied by the Holding Company for determining the point in time at which revenue is recognised; Conducting site visits during the year for selected projects to understand the scope, nature and progress of the projects.
+Considering the adequacy of the disclosures in the standalone financial statements in respect of the judgments taken in recognising revenue for residential and commercial property units in accordance with Ind AS 115. --- --

-NRV of Inventories - See Note 8 of Consolidated Financial Statements

-The Holding Company's inventory comprise of ongoing and completed real estate projects, inventory of the projects which have not yet commenced.
+NRV of Inventories - See Note 8 of Consolidated Financial Statements The key audit matter How the matter was addressed in our audit The Holding Company's inventory comprise of ongoing and completed real estate projects, inventory of the projects which have not yet commenced.
 As at 31 March 2022, the carrying values of inventories amounts to Rs.
 2,385.02 crore.
 Inventory may be held for long periods of time before sale making it vulnerable to reduction in net realisable value (NRV).
 This could result in an overstatement of the value of inventory when the carrying value is higher than the NRV.

-Assessing NRV

-NRV is the estimated selling price in the ordinary course of business, less estimated costs necessary to make the sale and estimated costs of completion (in case of construction work-in-progress).
-The inventory of finished goods and construction work-in-progress is not written down below cost when completed flats/ under-construction flats / properties are expected to be sold at or above cost.
+Assessing NRV NRV is the estimated selling price in the ordinary course of business, less estimated costs necessary to make the sale and estimated costs of completion (in case of construction work-in- progress).
+The inventory of finished goods and construction work-in- progress is not written down below cost when completed flats/ under-construction flats / properties are expected to be sold at or above cost.
 For NRV assessment, the estimated selling price is determined for a phase, sometimes comprising multiple units.
-The assessment and

-Our audit procedures included the following:

-- Evaluate the Holding Company's accounting policies for inventory vis a vis the requirements of the applicable accounting standards; - We evaluated the design and implementation of controls over determination of NRV of inventories including the process, methodology and key assumptions on selling price, estimated cost to complete the project and tested the operating effectiveness thereof; - Evaluate the Holding Company's judgement with regards to application of write-down of inventory units by auditing the key estimates, data inputs and assumptions adopted in the valuations. - Comparing the estimated construction costs to complete each project with the Holding Company's updated budgets. - We have tested the NRV of the inventories to its carrying value in books on sample basis.
+The assessment and Our audit procedures included the following: - Evaluate the Holding Company's accounting policies for inventory vis a vis the requirements of the applicable accounting standards; - We evaluated the design and implementation of controls over determination of NRV of inventories including the process, methodology and key assumptions on selling price, estimated cost to complete the project and tested the operating effectiveness thereof; - Evaluate the Holding Company's judgement with regards to application of write-down of inventory units by auditing the key estimates, data inputs and assumptions adopted in the valuations. - Comparing the estimated construction costs to complete each project with the Holding Company's updated budgets. - We have tested the NRV of the inventories to its carrying value in books on sample basis.

 application of write-down of inventory to NRV are subject to significant judgement by the Holding Company.
 As such inappropriate assumptions in these judgements can impact the assessment of the carrying value of inventories.
 Considering significance of the amount of carrying value of inventories in the financial statements and the involvement of significant estimation and judgement in such assessment of NRV, the same has been considered as key audit matter.